sakai-mirror/melete/readme/readme.txt

 	"How we build Sakai Using Maven" document provided by Sakai lead developers)

 	5.2 Sakai 2.5 and above versions

-	NOTE: For Oracle, you will need to apply a patch to handle NULL values.
-This patch is located at /patch/2.6 melete oracle patch.txt

 	To build and deploy(using Maven version 2), run 'mvn clean install sakai:deploy'